shwina/still-magic/_en/design.md

     -   `git tag` to tag releases.
     -   Travis-CI for continuous integration.
     -   `pep8` for checking style.
-    -   Noble's Rules for project organization {% include cite key="Nobl2009" %}.
+    -   Noble's Rules for project organization {% include b key="Nobl2009" %}.
-    -   Taschuk's Rules for robust software {% include cite key="Tasc2017" %}.
+    -   Taschuk's Rules for robust software {% include b key="Tasc2017" %}.
     -   Creative Commons and MIT licenses for data, reports, and software.
     -   The Contributor Covenant as a code of conduct.
     -   `pip` for package creation and installation.